neofluar/kaggle/notes.rst

 2. Random Search is fine when the hyperparameters search space is large
 3. Combine the models that perform better *ensemble methods*

 You will often get good insights on the problem by inspecting the best model.
 You may want to try dropping some of the less important features.
-After tweaking your model for a while, you eventually have a system that performs sufficiently well/ Now it is time to evalute it on the test set. if you did a lot of hyperparameters tuning, the performance will usually be slightly worse than what you measured using cross-validation. *Resist the temptation to tweak hyperparameters to make the numbers look good on the test set; the improvements would be unlikely to generalize on the new data!*
+After tweaking your model for a while, you eventually have a system that performs sufficiently well.
+Now it is time to evalute it on the test set.
+If you did a lot of hyperparameters tuning, the performance will usually be slightly worse than what you measured using cross-validation. *Resist the temptation to tweak hyperparameters to make the numbers look good on the test set; the improvements would be unlikely to generalize on the new data!*

 Present your solution to the stake holders.
 Highlight what you have learned, what worked and what did not, what assumptions were made, and what your system's limitations are.